DreamsideInteractive/FrozenFlameServer/LocalCoopSettings.md

-# Frozen Flame - LocalCoop Game Setting
+# Frozen Flame - Local Coop Game Setting
 While we are working on in-game settings UI -  you can change your Local Coop game settings ini file.

 To make it work just put the next file: